-The Year 8 Health and Physical Education program supports students in refining their decision-making skills in relation to their health and provides them with opportunities to develop movement competence in a range of physical activities.
-Health contexts include personal fitness, diversity and inclusivity and making healthy and safe choices.
-Movement contexts include lifesaving skills, games and sports and movement and expressive activities.
+The Year 8 Health and Physical Education program supports students in refining their decision-making skills in relation to their health and provides them with opportunities to develop, movement competence in a range of physical activities.
+Health contexts include personal fitness, nutrition, respectful relationships and making healthy and safe choices.
+Movement contexts include aquatic activities, games and sports and movement and expressive activities.
 Students have three HPE lessons per week - two concentrating on the practical elements and one on the theoretical components.
 The following table illustrates the foci areas Year 8 students may participate in during the year.